 You know the one!
 The towering glacier-capped strato volcano Eyjafjallajokull is probably the most famous volcano in the world today.

-Eyjafjallajokull, the volcano with the name that no one outside Iceland seem to be able to pronounce.
+Eyjafjallajokull is the volcano with the name that no one outside Iceland can pronounce.
 Have you tried it?
-Can you say Eyjafjallajokull three times really fast?
-There aren’t many non-Icelanders that can, but all the more respect to those who can, right?
+Can you say “Eyjafjallajokull” three times really fast?
+There aren’t many non-Icelanders who can, but all the more respect to those who can, right?

 The eruption that stopped the world

-On March 20, 2010 Eyjafjallajokull began spewing molten lava in an uninhabited area in south-west Iceland, after being dormant for 180 years.
-On April 14th, 2010, after a brief intermission, the volcano resumed erupting from the top crater in the center of the glacier.
-The renewed eruption caused massive flooding, which required an evacuation of 800 people.
-This second eruption threw volcanic ash several kilometers up in the atmosphere.
-That led to air travel disruption in north-west Europe.
-The disruption lasted for six days, from April 15th to April 21st, that stranded thousands of travelers.
+On March 20 2010, Eyjafjallajokull began spewing molten lava in an uninhabited area in South Iceland, after being dormant for 180 years.
+On April 14th 2010, after a brief intermission, the volcano erupted again from the top crater.
+The renewed eruption caused massive flooding, and 800 people had to evacuate.
+This eruption threw volcanic ash several kilometers up in the atmosphere.
+The ash plume led to air traffic disruption in North-West Europe.
+The disruption lasted for six days and stranded thousands of travelers.

-It happened again in May, which resulted in the closure of airspace over many parts of Europe.
-The eruption also created electrical storms.
+It happened again in May, resulting in the closure of airspace over many parts of Europe.
+The eruption also created electrical storms, which are very rare in Iceland.
 On May 23rd, the London Volcanic Ash Advisory Commission declared the eruption to have stopped.
 The volcano continued to have several earthquakes daily, with volcanologists watching the mountain closely.
 As of August 2010, Eyjafjallajökull was dormant.

-Today the aftermath of the volcanic eruption can be seen in Thorsmork Glacier Valley, the natural oasis that lies just behind the volcano.
-You can also see a part of the ice cap is still covered in ash, though that is slowly disappearing under layers of snow.
+Today, you can see the aftermath of the volcanic eruption in Thorsmork’s Glacier Valley, the wilderness oasis just behind the volcano.
 Perhaps you would like to go on a snowmobile tour on the ice cap and see the crater, which also offers you a great view of southern part of Iceland.
-We fully recommend it, and don’t worry, it’s completely safe.
+We fully recommend it, and don’t worry — it’s completely safe!

 What type of volcano is Eyjafjallajokull?

-Eyjafjallajokull is a strato volcano.
+Eyjafjallajokull is a strato volcano, the most common tupe.
 It is a conical volcano built by many layers of hardened lava, tephra, pumice and volcanic ash.
-Strata volcanoes are among the most common volcanoes.
-Due to the glacier on top of Eyjafjallajokull eruptions are explosive and contain much ash.
+Because of the glacier on top, Eyjafjallajokull’s eruptions are explosive and contain much ash.

 A large magma chamber under the mountain feeds Eyjafjallajokull.
-The chamber derives magma from the tectonic divergence of the Mid-Atlantic ridge.
-The volcano is a part of the chain of volcanoes that stretch across Iceland, including volcanoes like Hekla, Katla and Grimsvotn.
-Eyjafjallajokull and Katla, neighbouring volcanoes, are believed to be related.
+The chamber gets its magma from the nearby Mid-Atlantic ridge.
+Actually, the volcano is a part of a chain of volcanoes that stretch across Iceland, including Hekla, Katla and Grimsvotn.
+In fact, geologists believe that Eyjafjallajokull and Katla are related.

-Eruptions of Eyjafjallajokull have usually been followed by eruptions of Katla, which is a far larger and more powerful volcano than Eyjafjallajokull.
+Eruptions of Eyjafjallajokull have usually been followed by eruptions of Katla, which is a far larger and more powerful volcano.
 As former president, Olafur Ragnar Grimsson, said referring to Katla: “You ain’t seen nothing yet!”

 Eyjafjallajokull and the South Shore of Iceland

-Eyjafjallajokull and neighbouring Myrdalsjokull dominate the landscape in South-Iceland and can be seen miles away.
-We recommend that you make a stop at viewpoints and admire the volcanoes from afar.
-There are a few along the road.
+Eyjafjallajokull and neighboring Myrdalsjokull dominate the landscape in South-Iceland, and on a clear day you can see them from far away.
+Therefore, we recommend that you make a stop at the tourist viewpoints along the road and admire the volcanoes from afar.

 There are many words in Icelandic that sound strange and alien to native English speakers.
-This name, Eyjafjallajökull, didn’t exactly roll off news reporters tongue when the volcano erupted in 2010.
+The word “Eyjafjallajokull” didn’t exactly roll off news reporters’ tongues when the volcano erupted in 2010.

-You can try it for yourself, it isn’t so hard to pronounce if you just follow this simple guide.
-Just a quick tip, perhaps you should try this first alone, for even seasoned news reporters seemed to struggle with it.
+You can try it for yourself; it isn’t so hard to pronounce if you just follow this simple guide.

-Driving along the South Shore brings you close to Eyjafjallajokull.
-The Mountain Range is visible as soon as you drive east following road 1 from Reykjavik and you pass Hellisheidi heath.
-There you can find Hellisheidi Geothermal Power Plant, which is visible from the road.
+Driving along the South Shore brings you close to the volcano.
+The volcanic mountain range is visible as soon as you drive east on Road 1 from Reykjavik and you cross the Hellisheidi heath.